Prodject/hyper-thirtyone/README.md

 # hyper-thirtyone
-My personal theme for Hyper
+Slightly modified classic linux terminal theme for Hyper.

+It uses https://github.com/andreberg/Meslo-Font for a more readable line spacing.